lesiak/snippets-of-knowledge/AWS.md

     - created in a specific Availability Zone
     - implemented with redundancy in that zone
     - quota (of 5) of NAT gateways that you can create in each Availability Zone
+    - A NAT gateway supports 5 Gbps of bandwidth and automatically scales up to 45 Gbps.
+    - You can associate exactly one Elastic IP address with a NAT gateway.
+    - A NAT gateway supports the following protocols: TCP, UDP, and ICMP.
+    - You cannot associate a security group with a NAT gateway.
+    - You can use a network access control list (network ACL) to control the traffic to and from the subnet in which the NAT gateway is located.
+    - A NAT gateway can support up to 55,000 simultaneous connections to each unique destination.
 - [Compare NAT gateways and NAT instances](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html)
   - Nat Gateway:
     - You cannot associate security groups with NAT gateways.